 Health Advocate, included in your health insurance coverage, can help you resolve insurance claims.
 This benefit is included in your coverage.
 Call (866) 695-8622 or visit the Health Advocate website.

-Open enrollment is a designated period each year when members may enroll in, or make changes to, healthcare coverage for themselves and/or their dependents.
-Open enrollment usually occurs in the fall.
+Annual enrollment is a designated period each year when members may enroll in, or make changes to, healthcare coverage for themselves and/or their dependents.
+Annual enrollment usually occurs in the fall.
 Plan selections become effective on the first day of the following plan year.

-Are there any circumstances under which I can change plans, other than during the open enrollment period?
+Are there any circumstances under which I can change plans, other than during the annual enrollment period?

 Yes, you may change your coverage if you experience a significant life event, such as the death of a spouse, marriage, divorce, or retirement.
 Keep in mind that your coverage change must be directly related to your significant life event.
 For example, if you get married, you may add your new spouse to your coverage.